telefonicaid/fiware-sth-comet/README.md

 The script accepts the following parameters as environment variables:

-- HOST: The host where the STH server will be started.
+- STH_HOST: The host where the STH server will be started.
 Optional.
 Default value: "localhost".
-- PORT: The port where the STH server will be listening.
+- STH_PORT: The port where the STH server will be listening.
 Optional.
 Default value: 8666.
 - LOG_LEVEL: The logging level of the messages.
 Messages with a level equal or superior to this will be logged.
 Optional.
 Default value: "info".
 - LOG_TO_CONSOLE: A flag indicating if the logs should be sent to the console.
 Optional.
 Default value: true.
 - LOG_TO_FILE: A flag indicating if the logs should be sent to a file.
 Optional.
 Default value: true.